BlackriverOrg/anysolve-docs/docs/showcase/anonymize-ai/anonymize-ai.md

 ## A) Simple input anonymization without sensitive information in the result

-- You want to replace sensitive content in the input and process it with a task.
+- You want to replace sensitive content in the input and process it with a tool.
 - You don't need the sensitive information in the result.

-When designing a task add the anonymization task as subtask before using an input in a subtask that may send the data to a 3rd party.
-Typically this could be a ChatComplete task.
+When designing a tool add the anonymization tool as subtool before using an input in a subtool that may send the data to a 3rd party.
+Typically this could be a ChatComplete tool.

 ![Screenshot](anonymize.png)